The Future of Open Education at MIT/Harvard

 Introduction

-In the summer of 2021, I was blown away to find that my European roommate was sharper than I on command line, more original with his mathematical research ideas, more curious with his physics questions, and had a deeper understanding of complex computer systems (even though I had taken 5+ systems classes at MIT under a math minor + cs major).
-I realized this depth came through access to high quality education materials — he had taken a significant number of online MIT courses and read many textbooks on his own.
+In the summer of 2021, I was blown away to find that my European roommate was sharper than I on command line, more original with his mathematical research ideas, more curious with his physics questions, and had a deeper understanding of complex computer systems.
+I realized this depth came through access to high quality education materials — he had taken a significant number of online MIT courses and read many textbooks on his own, focused on deeply understanding.
 Combined with other notes and novels, he had made himself an expert on every subfield he was curious about.

-Imagine how many other students around the world there must be with the same drive to give themselves an MIT education: driven by true intellectual curiosity, not grades, mooc certificates, money, or grad school admissions.
-I met crazy ambitious student after student over the next few years – a Canadian fusion founder who taught himself plasma physics on OCW, a self-driving vehicle builder who learned machine learning online, someone building brain-computer interfaces who taught themselves physics by self-reading textbooks.
+There are many successful ex-students who started with the exact same drive to give themselves an MIT education: driven by true intellectual curiosity, not grades, certificates, money, or grad school admissions.
+I met crazy ambitious student after student over the next few years – a Canadian fusion founder who taught himself plasma physics on OCW, a self-driving vehicle builder who learned machine learning online, a friend building brain-computer interfaces who taught themselves physics by self-reading textbooks.

-If this is reproducible, it may well be the most impactful thing I do to empower the most ambitious kids to do bigger and grander things, by sharing access to the (arguably) highest quality education materials in the world, especially for advanced topics that only a handful of people understand and know how to teach – these things have no textbooks and aren’t possible for generative AIs to replace right now.
-As AI changes how students learn and MOOCs are structured, I expect the bottleneck to be high quality training data for cutting edge research topics.
+If I can fix this reproducibly, it may well be the most impactful thing I do to empower the most ambitious kids to do bigger and grander things, by sharing access to the (arguably) highest quality education materials in the world.
+We can start with either full majors, lecture videos, or focus on advanced topics that only a handful of people understand and know how to teach – these things have no textbooks and aren’t possible for generative AIs to replace right now.
+As AI changes how students learn and MOOCs are structured, I expect the bottleneck to be high quality training data for cutting edge research topics – relevant videos and materials will become more important, not less.

 Hasn’t this been done?

-edX made many beautiful, high quality intro courses, but recently sold itself and its content to a for-profit institution – many classes are only accessible on a certain cadence, and we expect many to be paywalled.
-Each class is takes several months to process to produce at that quality – it’s worth it, but is slow and doesn’t work at massive scale.
+edX made many beautiful, high quality intro courses, but recently sold itself and its content to a for-profit institution 2U that just went bankrupt.
+Even if it wasn’t in a dire financial situation, many classes are only accessible on a certain cadence, and we expect many to be paywalled.
+Because of the insanely high quality bar, each class is takes several months for a several person team to produce at that quality – it’s worth it and fills a valuable niche in open education, but is slow and doesn’t work at massive scale.

 Unfortunately, the vast majority of OCW content is missing a significant portion of materials, and classes are not realistically learnable.
 We analyzed 600 classes on OCW from courses 1-10, including all of the computer science courses: the average release year was 2008, only 55% the classes had any lecture notes or slides, less than 10% had lecture videos, and less than 30% of them had any problem sets.

-MIT classes like Strang’s 18.06, MIT’s CAT-S0013 systems classes, or the Missing Semester are intentionally iterated to be high quality — well laid out, self-driven, and complete with high quality lecture notes, videos, and exercises.
-How can we reproduce this type of joyful experience for every class that MIT offers, even the ones offered only once?
-How can we create a culture where students around the world share their best education materials as widely as possible, so we can curate a registry of the highest quality education on the planet and make everyone a true expert in their own fields?
-Can we uphold the values of open source and openness in the spirit of Aaron Schwartz and Alexandra Elbakyan, without angering administrators?
+MIT classes like Strang’s 18.06, MIT’s CS systems classes, or the Missing Semester are intentionally iterated to be high quality — well laid out, self-driven, and complete with high quality lecture notes, videos, and exercises.
+Can we reproduce this type of joyful experience for every class that MIT offers, even the ones offered only once?
+Can we create a culture where students and professors around the world share their best education materials as widely as possible?
+Can we use these to curate the highest quality education on the planet and make everyone a true expert in their desired fields?
+Can we uphold the values of open source and openness in the spirit of Aaron Schwartz and Alexandra Elbakyan, but without angering administrators?

 Professors are often hesitant to open-source courses, due to surprising reasons.
 The main one is that tenure is decided based on 3 factors: committee participation, in-person teaching, and research output – open source content can only have negative externalities in terms of reputation.
-Many, if not most professors, are reluctant to put their videos online for a variety of additional reasons including insecurity, reputation risk-averseness, privacy, mismatched expectations over quality, and live attendance concern.
-One way we address a subset of these concerns, which has shown promise, is to avoid live lectures to begin with – we can either focus on encouraging students to take notes, or convert lectures into a textbook-like text format, which professors are usually okay putting online.
+Many professors that we talked to are reluctant to put their videos online for a variety of additional reasons including insecurity, reputation risk-averseness, privacy, mismatched expectations over quality, and live attendance concern.
+One way we address a subset of these concerns, which has shown promise, is to avoid live lectures to begin with – we can instead encourage students to take textbook-quality notes of lectures, which professors are usually okay putting online.

 Open education has to be done without meaningfully increasing workload of professors — they are taking time out of their research to offer their classes, and often say no to open source because in the past, the process has been hard and long (keeping it up to date, going back and forth, learning how to put up a website).
-We think (and have shown) that a professor should only have to say yes, add us to their class, and approve the final materials.
-Professors have complete control over their own courses, helping keep them up-to-date.
+We think (and have shown) that a professor should only have to say yes once, add us to their class, and then receive the final materials on a silver platter to approve.
+Professors keep complete control over their own courses, and can help keep them up-to-date along with crowdsourced PRs on the repository.

 Another professor fear is around people cheating off of open source homework solutions.
 Unfortunately, currently, frets and sororities internally share solutions anyways, giving them a leg up while professors are kept in the dark.
-The long term antidote is cultural: since generative AI can already train on textbooks and solutions to solve homework problems – the novelty of student projects and performance on tests will become the most important evaluation metrics, in turn making genuinely finished homework imperative (a truth we hope students will eventually grasp as that focus shifts).
+Now, generative AI can already train on textbooks and solutions to solve many homework problems.
+The long term antidote is cultural: the novelty of student projects and performance on tests will become the most important evaluation metrics, in turn making genuinely finished homework imperative (a truth we hope students will eventually grasp as that focus shifts).

 What does this do?